 704A.3.3 Gutters and Downspouts.
 Gutters and downspouts shall be constructed of noncombustible material.
-Gutters shall be designed to reduce the accumulation of leaf litter and debris that contributes to roof edge ignition.3
+Gutters shall be designed to reduce the accumulation of leaf litter and debris that contributes to roof edge ignition.

 704A.3.4 Exterior Doors.
-Exterior doors shall be approved non-combustible construction, solid core wood not less than 1 3/4 inches thick or have a fire protection rating of not less than 20 minutes.
-Windows within doors and glazed doors shall comply with Section 704A.2.1.4
+All exterior doors facing the Wildland/Urban Interface Area shall be approved non-combustible construction or ignition-resistant, solid core wood not less than 1 /8 inches thick or have a fire protection rating of not less than 20 minutes.
+Windows within doors and glazed doors shall comply with Section 704A.2.1.

 704A.3.5 Fences and Other Attachments to Structures.
-The first five feet of fences and other items attached to a structure shall be constructed of non-combustible material or meet the same fire-resistive standards as the exterior walls of the structure.
+The first five feet of fences and other items attached to a structure shall be constructed of non-combustible material, or pressure-treated exterior fire-retardant wood, or meet the same fire-resistive standards as the exterior walls of the structure.